 I’ve lost some weight recently, and am working to lose a few more pounds.
 In the process, I’ve discovered some things that work and things that make weight loss easier (although I’ll be the first to admit that it isn’t easy!).
 If the idea that you can lose weight before Christmas appeals to you, here are some things you may want to consider:

 • Set yourself up for success.
-Pick a start date and do some things before that date to get ready.
+Pick a start date (like this coming Sunday!) and do some things before that date to get ready.
 Then clean out and organize your refrigerator, freezer and pantry.
 Get rid of foods you don’t want to eat or put them out of sight.
 Put the foods you do want to eat “front and center,” so that you can see them and access them easily.

 • Make a menu based on foods that will help you lose weight.
 Losing weight requires you to eat fewer calories than your body burns, but the source of those calories makes a big difference.
-If I eat 1500 calories a day of fast food, my weight loss (and health!) will not be the same as if I eat 1500 calories of vegetables, chicken, Greek yogurt, eggs and olive oil.
+If you eat 1500 calories a day of fast food, your weight loss (and health!) will not be the same as if you eat 1500 calories of vegetables, chicken, Greek yogurt, eggs and olive oil.

 • Develop a healthy mindset for dealing with the holidays.
 Yes, it’s a challenge to stick with a healthy eating plan and lose weight before Christmas.
 But part of the problem is how we think about the holiday season.
 Do you see it as a six-week eating event that starts on Thanksgiving Day and continues through New Year’s Eve?
 (That’s how a lot of people think about it!)

 • Get up and move.
 A healthy, reduced calorie diet is the key to weight loss, but exercise plays a role too.
 It burns calories, tones and strengthens muscles, and improves mood.
 And although exercise can increase your appetite, I believe that moderate exercise can actually help regulate appetite.
 (I can’t prove that with research, it’s just something I’ve observed in my own efforts to lose weight.
 When I’m exercising regularly, it seems like my cravings for sweets and other foods that I don’t really want to eat are reduced.)